 - Click the second whole post

-Octoparse will automatically recognize the other blocks and highlight them in green
+Octoparse will automatically recognize the other similar blocks and highlight them in green

-- Click " Extract text of the selected element " on "Action Tips" panel.
+- Click " Extract text of the selected element " on the "Action Tips" panel

 Normally we can just click "Select all sub-elements" on the "Action Tips" panel, but under certain circumstances (like this case), Octoparse fails to generate the option.
 Thus, we can create a loop at first, and select the data of each post for extracting manually in the next step.

-4) Extract data - to select data you need to scrape
+4. Extract data - select data you need to scrape

 - Click "Yes”

-- Click data you need in the first item block to scrape.
+- Click the data you need in the 1st item block to scrape.

-- Click "Extract text of the selected element" and rename the "Field name" column if necessary.
+- Select "Extract text of the selected element" on the "Action Tips" panel

 How can we check if the XPath of Loop Item is right?